michaelweihaosong/michaelweihaosong.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Computer Science and Mathematics (Probability & Statistics), University of Virginia, 2019
+* M.S. in Computer Science, Columbia University, 2022-2024 (expected)
-* M.S. in Computer Science, Columbia University, 2024 (expected)
+* B.A. in Computer Science and Mathematics (Probability & Statistics), University of Virginia, 2015-2019

 Work experience
 ======